MykolaSainiuk/pysaka/README.md

 - it does not loose logs
   - won't loose it even if the destination (like stdout) is unavailable temporarily
-- it supports json format (surprisingly not all of them do) Major one:
+- it supports json format (surprisingly not all of them do)
-- it does not affect performance of the main process!
+- *major one*-> it does not affect performance of the main process!

 It is not BLAZINGLY fast logger because not that characteristic must be a key.
 Look, you should do not care about speed of logging your messages, but you do care about speed/performance of your main process.